Prag8855/aab/content/guides/renew-german-freelance-visa.md

         This is the document you receive when you do you register your address (*[[Anmeldung]]*).
     - **or a lease + a landlord confirmation letter** (*Mietvertrag* + *[[Wohnungsgeberbestätigung]]*)
         If you don't have a registration certificate, bring your original lease - not a copy - and the landlord confirmation letter instead.
+- [ ] **Letters of recommendation**
+    Get these letters from your previous employers, clients or professors that worked with you.
+The *Ausländerbehörde* sometimes requires them.
+Get 3 or 4 letters if you can.[^6]
 - [ ] **Short description of your business** (optional)
     Prepare a short document that describes your business, and how you make money.
 You can use this to explain other documents.
 [For example](/images/auslaenderbehoerde-explanation.pdf), I described my website and its business model.
 I included screenshots of the website and graphs of the monthly traffic.
 I used it to show that my business is growing, and to explain why I do not need contracts for a stable income.